bswinnerton/blog/_posts/2019-11-11-validating-bgp-routes-with-rpki-in-bird.md

 Great, now gortr has a list of RPKI valid prefixes, we just have to get them over to BIRD.
 As of version 2.0.7, BIRD supports [two ways](https://bird.network.cz/?get_doc&v=20&f=bird-6.html#ss6.13) of transporting this data: unencrypted TCP and SSH.
 For today’s post let’s use TCP.

 Despite not using SSH as the transport, we need to ensure that BIRD is compiled with support for libssh ([source](https://bird.network.cz/pipermail/bird-users/2019-November/013962.html).
-The libssh package varies by distribution, but if you’re on a Debian-based host you can use `libssh-dexv`.
+The libssh package varies by distribution, but if you’re on a Debian-based host you can use `libssh-dev`.
 Start by installing some of BIRD’s dependencies, downloading, and compiling it:

 ```
 apt install build-essential flex bison libncurses5-dev libreadline-dev libssh-dev